8xFF/atm0s-sdn/README.md

 For a deep dive into the technical aspects of network architecture, please refer to our [Smart-Routing](https://github.com/8xFF/atm0s-sdn/blob/master/docs/smart_routing.md)

+## Project Status: Alpha

+This project is currently in the alpha stage of development.
+It is actively being developed and may undergo significant changes, including changes to the API.
+The primary focus at this stage is to make the project stable and reliable.

+We are working with some potential partners to integrate the network in real-world scenarios.
+If you are interested in testing the network, feel free to contact us or sending an issues.

 ## Features

 - High availability by being fully distributed, with no central controller.